How do I keep my mobile number?

 - Your preferred transfer date.
 This must be within the next 14 days, but cannot be the same day that you submit your request.
 You can't transfer your number over the weekend or on a Bank Holiday.
 If you do choose one of these dates the system will select the next available day for your transfer.

 Want to transfer your number tomorrow?
-It is possible - but you MUST submit your PAC before 3pm on the day of your request.
-Please see the timetable below:
+It is possible - but you MUST submit your PAC before 15:00 (3pm) on the day of your request.
+Please see the table below:

 - An alternative contact number (just in case we need to get hold of you)

-If you have all these elements at hand, click here to complete the form
+If you have all this info at hand, click here to complete the form

-Once you submit the form, we'll do the rest.
-Your number will transfer before 9pm on the selected day.
+Once you submit the form, the screen will refresh and show confirmation of the transfer details.
+You can now relax - we'll do the rest.
+Your number will transfer before 9pm on the selected day What happens on transfer day?

 Saving your contacts before you transfer your number